jainshobhit/jainshobhit.github.io/_posts/2024-09-18-being-on-time.md

 Gradually, I started making an effort to be on time for these 'external' meetings to avoid embarrassment.
 However, I still tended to be late for internal meetings.
 Occasionally, I would still arrive late to external meetings.
 It was then that I realized this trait had become ingrained in my personality, and I needed to start being punctual in all areas of my life to be consistently punctual in even one area - external meetings, internal meetings, and personal life.
 Recently, I've been reflecting on this and tried to articulate why being on time is crucial in life.

-Here are several reasons I believe a lack of punctuality reflects poorly on an individual:
+Here are a few reasons I believe a lack of punctuality reflects on an individual:

-Here are a few reasons I think what lack of punctuality demonstrates about someone, personally:
 - **It suggests a lack of discipline in life** - Consistently being late indicates an inability to manage oneself effectively
 - **It indicates unreliability** - When you're late always, people learn they can't depend on you to be there when needed
 - **It shows a disregard for other people's time** - Arriving late essentially communicates that you value your time more than others